Get exclusive member benefits & effect social change. Join Today

 The immune system normally fights off dangerous infections and bacteria to keep the body healthy.
-An autoimmune disease occurs when the immune system attacks its own body because it confuses it for something foreign.
+An autoimmune disease occurs when the immune system attacks the body because it confuses it for something foreign.
 There are many autoimmune diseases, including systemic lupus erythematosus (SLE).

 SLE is a chronic disease that can have phases of worsening symptoms that alternate with periods of mild symptoms.
-Luckily, most people with SLE lead a normal life.
+Most people with SLE are able to live a normal life with treatment.

-According to the Lupus Foundation of America, at least 1.5 million Americans are living with diagnosed lupus (LFA).
-The Foundation believes that the number of people who actually suffer from the condition is likely much higher—and that many cases go undiagnosed.
+According to the Lupus Foundation of America, at least 1.5 million Americans are living with diagnosed lupus.
+The foundation believes that the number of people who actually have the condition is much higher and that many cases go undiagnosed.

 Symptoms can vary and can change over time.
 Common symptoms include: